Have you ever heard the term PEO? If not, you're not alone.

-Justworks is a PEO.
-Like other PEOs, Justworks will help you save significantly on employee benefits, automate your payroll, and take care of all your government compliance.
-Unlike other PEOs, we've gone out of our way to build easy-to-use software.
+Justworks is a CPEO.
+Like other PEOs, Justworks will help you save significantly on employee benefits, automate your payroll, and help with certain employment-related compliance.
+Unlike other PEOs though, we've gone out of our way to build amazing software.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.